 A comparable perspective was previously conceived by Rasmussen's (1997) thoughts on system performance control.
-Instead of continually constraining individual elements to fit a pre-defined operational standard or limit, he focused on two features of system control theory: firstly, the need for adaptation of the system operation boundaries, i.e. increasing the margin from normal operation to loss-of-control; and secondly, increasing the awareness level of operational limits by making these boundaries visible to stakeholders.
+Instead of continually constrain individual elements to fit a pre-defined operational standard or limit, he focused on two features of system control theory: firstly, the need for adaptation of the system operation boundaries, i.e. increasing the margin from normal operation to loss-of-control; and secondly, increasing the awareness level of operational limits by making these boundaries visible to stakeholders.
 Rasmussen also noted that the pace of technology change is much faster than the modification time for management structures, and an even longer change lag is observed in higher hierarchical levels such as governments, regulations and society.
-This asynchrony defies risk modelling and challenges the rationale of using detailed methods and tools for analysing individual components or sub-systems, as satisfactory results in parts of a system might not reflect the safety status of the overall system.
+This asynchrony defies risk modelling and challenges the rationale of using detailed methods and tools for analysing individual components or sub-systems, as system parts/components satisfactory results might not reflect the safety status of the overall system.